Friday, December 29, 2017

 William Burroughs: "Naked Lunch (Excerpt)”: A short excerpt from his novel read by the Beat icon himself.
 Video by yours truly.

-Note: All media is hosted on Aeolus 13 Umbra's YouTube channel.
+Note: All media is hosted on Aeolus 13 Umbra's YouTube channel, like, OK, daddio?

 1 comment: